RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of an addition

-See nnn for the syntax of addition.
+See <!--TODO-->nnn for the syntax of addition.

 If the addition is a multiplication then the value of the addition is the value of the multiplication.
 Otherwise, let Ihs be the value of ad¢difion within it, and rhs be the value of the multiplication within it.
 Let